DavtianAnna/Exploring-Mental-Health/README.md

 ### 6. 📤 Prediction & Submission
 - Final predictions generated on the test dataset.
 - Used `.predict_proba()` if required for probability output or `.predict()` for binary class.
-- Saved results in `submission.csv` for Kaggle upload.
+- Saved results in `sub.csv` for Kaggle upload.

 ---